cloudmesh/cloudmesh-pi-burn/README.md

 nrew install pv
 ```

+**Access to ext4**: For the more advanced features of `burn` you will need full write access to the ext4 partition on your SDCard that is created when you burn it.
+Unfortunately the tools that used t be freely available see no longerto work properly, so you could use [extFS for Mac by Paragon Software](https://www.paragon-software.com/us/home/extfs-mac/) which does cost $40 for a license.

 ### Are there any unit tests?

 As `cms burn` may delete format, delete, and remove files during unit